 Moving a fridge or freezer is not an easy task.
 If not properly prepared for moving and moved correctly, your refrigerator and freezer could be damaged.
 Learn about how to prepare, clean, and secure your fridge for moving.

-Before you begin the process of emptying your fridge, you first need to gather materials to prepare your fridge for moving!
+Before you begin the process of moving your fridge, you first need to gather materials to make the proper preparations!
 Make sure you have:

 - Trash Bags/Can